As it turns out, not all genies have to be quasi-mystical creatures who arise by having their lamp stroked. In Sci-Fi

 - Those tropers old enough to have worked with type-in programs, as well as DOS on a daily basis in general, know that this was all too often Truth in Television.
 Pre-Windows MS Word especially seemed to have at least three keys, any one of which would instantly delete all your work.

-- Computer programming makes this painfully known, as even tiny errors in design, formatting, or through typos can cause hilarious, annoying, and/or even potentially disastrous behaviors like the backward-flying dragons in the initial Skyrim release, the Zune new year crash, or the shutdown of an entire power grid in the 2003 Northeastern North American blackout.
+- Computer programming makes this painfully known, as even tiny errors in design, formatting, or typography can cause hilarious, annoying, and/or even potentially disastrous behaviors like the backward-flying dragons in the initial Skyrim release, the Zune new year crash, or the shutdown of an entire power grid in the 2003 Northeastern North American blackout.